 Skip to main content

 Every circuit has some capacitance due to the conductors of the circuit.
-A circuit with with significant capacitance is called a capacitative circuit.
+By inserting a capacitor in the circuit you can always introduce significant capacitance in the circuit.
+These circuits will be called capacitative circuit.
+A simple example is provided by the RC-circuit in Figure 41.18.

-By applying Faraday's law to the loop of the circuit, we show in a Calculus section below that current in the circuit is
+By applying Faraday’s law or Kirchhoff’s voltage rule to the loop of the circuit, we show in a Calculus section below that current in the circuit is

 Consider a circuit containing a resistor (\(R\)) and a capacitor (\(C\)) driven by a sinusoidal EMF as shown in the figure.
 Using voltage drops across each element, we get the following Faraday loop equation.